Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques

 Therefore, in order to derive the MFD from occupancies and flows, one should first derive link-level density values from occupancy data.
-This conversion requires additional data, such as the length of each loop detector and the average vehicle length for each city, to estimate the average detection zone length for each loop \citep{ bramich2023fitfun}.
+This conversion requires additional data, such as the length of the road segment on which the measurement from each loop detector is carried out and the average vehicle length for each city, to estimate the average detection zone length for each loop \citep{ bramich2023fitfun}.
 Fortunately, the link-level occupancy is approximately proportional to the density \citep{kim2004relationships, sun2014data, bramich2023fitfun}.
 Additionally, in this paper, flow and density values are normalized by the capacity flow and jam density.
 This entails that a linear relationship between the occupancy and density values can be assumed.
 Then, one can regard the occupancy values as the normalized density values \citep{aghamohammadi2022parameter}.
 This also applies to this study as in all these cases, the key variables used in the MFD are the aggregated flow and occupancy.
 In the equations presented below, the average occupancy is the independent variable $x$, while the average flow is the dependent variable $f(x)$.